Low-temperature behaviour of social and economic networks

-Therefore when $N\to\infty$ we have the remarkable result that \emph{the critical percolation temperature tends to zero, meaning that the zero-temperature topology naturally sets at the critical point $p=p_c$ and that at finite temperature the network is always above the percolation threshold}.
-This result is general: when the $\epsilon_{ij}$'s are different we have $T_{min}\le T_c\le T_{max}$ where $T_{min}=(\epsilon_{min}-\mu)/\ln N\to 0$ and $T_{max}=(\epsilon_{max}-\mu)/\ln N\to 0$ as $N\to\infty$.
-Therefore $T_c\to 0$ in this case too, suggesting why large real world networks display a giant component.
-Interestingly, this behaviour is similar to a scenario explored in the theory of self-organized criticality (SOC) where the relation between a vanishing critical temperature and the onset of the SOC behaviour has been explored \cite{soc}.
+meaning that when $N\to\infty$, \emph{the critical percolation temperature tends to zero, i.e. the zero-temperature topology naturally sets at the critical point $p=p_c$}.
+It is well know that at this critical point the distribution of the sizes of connected components of the network has a power law distribution of the form $P(s)\propto s^{-5/2}$ \cite{barabba}.
+Interestingly, this behaviour is similar to a scenario explored in the theory of Self-Organized Criticality (SOC), where the onset of the SOC behaviour has been related to the vanishing of the critical temperature \cite{soc}.
+Combining together the above results about dense and sparse graphs, we find that, \emph{irrespective of their density, at finite temperature infinitely large random graphs are always above the percolation threshold}.